Craig Uppercue

 Biography

-Notably, he recently concluded an 11-year tenure as the Artistic Director for the Historic Athens Theatre in DeLand, FL.
-His impressive Broadway and Off-Broadway credits include productions like The Lion King, The Rock & The Rabbi, The Witnesses musical, The Apple Tree, and Songs for a New World, among others.
+Previously, he served for 11 years as Artistic Director for the historic Athens Theatre in DeLand, Florida.
+His performance and production credits include Broadway and Off-Broadway productions such as The Lion King, The Rock & The Rabbi, The Witnesses musical, The Apple Tree, and Songs for a New World.

-Craig remains actively engaged with esteemed orchestras such as The Jacksonville Symphony Orchestra, The Florida Orchestra, the New World Symphony Orchestra, and The Florida Lakes Symphony Orchestra, among numerous others along the East Coast.
-Craig and his wife, Amy, reside in Central Florida, cherishing every moment as they watch their daughters grow up.
+As a professional percussionist, Mr. Uppercue has performed with orchestras including the Jacksonville Symphony Orchestra, The Florida Orchestra, the New World Symphony, and the Florida Lakes Symphony Orchestra, among many others along the East Coast.

 More About Craig Uppercue